-A married couple who had been drinking tea brewed in a ceramic pot with a lead-containing glaze developed symptomatic lead poisoning that required chelation therapy (injection of chemicals which bind lead and gradually eliminate it.)
+A married couple who had been drinking tea brewed in a ceramic pot with a lead-containing glaze developed symptomatic lead poisoning that required chelation therapy ― the injection of chemicals that bind to lead and eliminate it gradually.
 There are cases of anemia in kombucha users, associated with lead poisoning from glazed earthenware jugs.
 Acute renal failure with lactic acidosis and hyperthermia within 15 hours of consumption of kombucha, in a young man who was HIV-positive, have been reported.
 Contaminants have been suggested as a potential source of adverse reactions.

-Disulfiram (Antabuse) is a drug which may be prescribed for alcohol abusers, to support abstinence from alcohol.
+Disulfiram (Antabuse) is a drug that may be prescribed for alcohol abusers to support abstinence from alcohol.
 Kombucha and disulfiram can interact to cause a pounding headache, vomiting, flushing and other noxious effects.
 They must not be ingested together.
 Kombucha should not be used within several days after taking disulfiram.

-If you want to know what foods will help you restore your natural vitality and get slim and stay slim, then click here to check out the Best Foods That Rapidly Slim & Heal In 7 Days program.
+If you want to know what foods will help you restore your natural vitality and get slim and stay slim, then click here to check out the Best Foods That Rapidly Slim & Heal In 7 Days program, here!

 Dufresne C, Farnworth E. Tea, Kombucha, and health: a review.
 Food Research International.
 33(2000) 409-421